Homemade bread without commercial yeast is possible. Very possible!

-Very possible!
 As a matter of fact, it’s been done for centuries without the help of “rapid rise” yeast.
-All you have to do is capture the wild yeast in the air around you.
-Whaaaat????
+All you have to do is capture the wild yeast in the air around you, and create a sourdough starter.

-All you gotta do is start with 1/2 cup of flour, and 1/2 cup warm water.
+All you gotta do is start with equal parts of water and flour.

 With a wooden spoon or fork, stir like crazy, and get some air into the mixture.
 Cover loosely with a cheesecloth, or natural coffee filter.
 I add a canning band to keep the filter in place, and to keep bugs out.

 Add in new flour and water and mix it every day for about 3-4 days.